nhgodbole/data-pipeline/docs/data/data_overview.rst

 Level 0
 -------
-These are data direct from the CODEX camera, assembled into FITS files and merged with metadata from the instrument.
+These are data direct from the CODEX camera, assembled into FITS files with 16 bit pixels.
+Headers only contain information that came from instrument.
 The data are typically lossy compressed on board utilizing JPEG-LS; L0 images have been decompressed into their original form, values given in raw counts (DN).
+This data is currently not provided publicly.

 Level 1
 -------
+These are the FITS data, merged with additonal header information and split into the 4 polarization states.
+The data uses FITS extensions.
+Values are in raw counts (DN).
+Header contains all information in telemetry plus any ancillary information necessary to interpret the data, for example full World Coordinte System (WCS) compliance.

 Level 2
 -------
+FITS files from a single detector with calibrations applied.
+Values are in physical units (solar brightness).

 Level 3
 -------
+Data products are the result of combining two or more images (mosaics, movies, Carrington maps, etc.) or Derived quantities (pB, electron densities, temperature, and velocity, etc.).
+May or may not be physical units.